plus3it/watchmaker/docs/findings/el9.md

 **Invalid Finding:**

+## Brittle Scan

 Some scanners may call out this setting as incorrect, even if correctly-set.

 Watchmaker _sets_ the correct value, but some scanners use an incorrect validation-method to check the setting.

 * It is known that the `oscap` utility's scan-regex &mdash; derived from the Compliance as Code project's content &mdash; is faulty.
 A [bug](https://github.com/ComplianceAsCode/content/issues/13891) has been submitted against the project.
 Projects that leverage this project's contents will likely also indicate a spurious non-compliance finding.

+## Inflexible (Too Strict) Scan

+When using the default scan-content from the oscap utility (and possibly other tooling), the scan-findings will report clean _only_ if the `smtpd_client_restrictions` Postfix parameter's value is set to "`permit_mynetworks,reject`".
+Any deviation from this, even to ones that are _more_ restrictive, can result in a finding that is spurious for the actual intent of the scan.

 [^1]: Do not try to perform an exact-match from the scan-report to this table.
 The findings table's link-titles are distillations of the scan-findings title-text rather than being verbatim copies.